Colophon

 This website takes seriously that the World Wide Web was not designed to be a network of applications but a network of documents.
 As a result, the primary activity that visitors will engage in is reading.

 Nevertheless, it also takes seriously the prospect that the internet might be beautiful.
 Rather than relying on an image, the index page’s hero was written entirely in CSS.
-Moreover, the internet provides something that traditional print media doesn’t: interactivity.
+The internet provides something that traditional print media doesn’t: interactivity.
 As a result, the website’s theme changes throughout the course of each day.
-Altogether, there are six different themes, each corresponding to the time of day.
+There are six different themes, each corresponding to the time of day.

 This website is also accessible.
 All elements of the website include ARIA attributes, ensuring that they’re readable on screen readers and other devices.